dbt-labs/docs.getdbt.com/website/snippets/_indirect-selection-definitions.md

 #### Buildable mode

 Only runs tests that refer to selected nodes (or their ancestors).
-Only builds models that rely on the selected nodes (or their ancestors).
 This mode is slightly more inclusive than `cautious` by including tests whose references are each within the selected nodes (or their ancestors).
 This mode is useful when a test depends on a model _and_ a direct ancestor of that model, like confirming an aggregation has the same totals as its input.

 #### Empty mode

 Restricts the build to only the selected node and ignores any indirect dependencies, including tests.
 It doesn't execute any tests, whether they are directly attached to the selected node or not.
-The empty mode is typically used for interactive compilation without running any tests.
+The empty mode does not include any tests and is automatically used for [interactive compilation](/reference/commands/compile#interactive-compile).

 </VersionBlock>